nickcottrell/seamless-bg/readme.md

 Note: the default state is to begin playing.

-If you want to [pause the state](http://istitch.net/seamless-bg/demo-delux.html?start=slide02&controls=pause), you can add:
+If you want to [pause the state](http://istitch.net/seamless-bg/demo-delux.html?start=slide02&control=pause), you can add:

-    ?start=slide02&controls=pause
+    ?start=slide02&control=pause

 Note: you have to add it as the second argument so you need to specify a start slide.
-CURRENTLY FIXING A BUG WITH THIS FEATURE
+THERE'S A BUG THAT'S NOTED IN THE CODE FOR THIS